A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: Nebular Properties

 There are two possible interpretations of the measured array of densities.
 First, since the UV lines also have higher excitation energies, they could originate preferentially from hotter, denser clumps.
 This would imply a strongly inhomogeneous ISM, in which compact, high-pressure structures dominate the UV line emission while somewhat more diffuse gas produces much of the optical emission.
-Alternatively, the multi-phase ISM may span a smaller dynamic range of densities than we measure due to the suppression of the optical diagnostics. \citet{martinez25} showed that for an ISM with a mix of low- (e.g., $10^3$ cm$^{-3}$) and high-density gas (e.g., $10^5$ cm$^{-3}$) such that the true volumetric mix is somewhere in between, the low-ionization optical diagnostics will always be significantly biased low, close to the low-density gas value until the fraction of high-density gas is very high (e.g., $>95\%$).
-This effect is due to the low-critical densities of the [\ion{S}{2}] lines ($n_{e,crit}\approx2\times10^3-5\times10^3$ cm$^{-3}$) such that emission from the high-density gas is collisionally-suppressed beyond detection.
-The magnitude of this effect decreases with increasing critical density such that [\ion{Ar}{4}] is moderately affected ($n_{e,crit}\approx2\times10^4-2\times10^5$ cm$^{-3}$) and the UV \ion{Si}{3}], \ion{C}{3}], and \ion{N}{4}] ($n_{e,crit}\approx5\times10^4-5\times10^{10}$ cm$^{-3}$) are minimally affected, but still biased low.
+Alternatively, the multiphase ISM may span a smaller dynamic range of densities than we measure due to the suppression of the optical diagnostics. \citet{martinez25} showed that for an ISM with a mix of low- (e.g., $10^3$ cm$^{-3}$) and high-density gas (e.g., $10^5$ cm$^{-3}$) that has a true volumetric density that is somewhere in between, the low-ionization optical diagnostics will always be {\it significantly} biased low, close to the low-density gas value, until the fraction of high-density gas is very high (e.g., $>95\%$).
+This effect occurs when $n_e$-diagnostic line ratios have low-critical densities (e.g., $n_{e,crit}$([\ion{S}{2}])$\approx2\times10^3-5\times10^3$ cm$^{-3}$), such that emission from the high-density gas is collisionally-suppressed beyond detection.
+The magnitude of this effect decreases with increasing critical density such that [\ion{S}{2}] is significantly affected, [\ion{Ar}{4}] is moderately affected ($n_{e,crit}\approx2\times10^4-2\times10^5$ cm$^{-3}$), and the UV \ion{Si}{3}], \ion{C}{3}], and \ion{N}{4}] ($n_{e,crit}\approx5\times10^4-5\times10^{10}$ cm$^{-3}$) are minimally affected, albeit still biased low.
 In this scenario, there would still be density stratification, but with smaller differences. \looseness=-2

 All together, the nebular diagnostics in RXCJ2248-ID3 support a picture of a multiphase nebula with density and temperature stratification, likely reflecting a clumpy ISM shaped by the feedback and local radiation field variations of bursty star formation \citep[see, also,][]{harikane25,usui25,choustikov25}.
 This picture is also consistent with the density stratification that has been reported for dwarf galaxies both near and far \citep[e.g.,][]{james16,berg21,mingozzi22,ji24,topping24a}, but with typical densities increasing with redshift \citep[e.g.,][]{isobe23,abdurrouf24,topping25b,martinez25}.